optimizely/scribe/content/stories/smarter-travel.md

 {% include "blockquote.html"
   {
     size: 'full',
     quote: 'There’s a sign on my door: Speed wins.
-It’s the informal internal motto and was handwritten by me 10 years ago and as the office has moved so has the sign.',
+It’s the informal internal motto and was handwritten by me 10 years ago, and as the office has moved so has the sign.',
     attribution: 'Stephen Kaufer, Founder and CEO, TripAdvisor' }
 %}